 (11) Optometry services:

-(a) Optometric examination and eyeglasses every two years as needed.
+(a) Optometric examination as indicated and eyeglasses as needed.

 (12) Podiatry services: